This page is for patients and caretakers exploring private hip surgical care in Vancouver. Browse between 5 accredited surgeons.

-Note: in general, BC residents cannot pay privately for surgery within BC (unless the surgeon is opted-out of MSP).
-For more hip options, view Calgary, AB; Edmonton, AB; Toronto, ON; Montréal, QC.
+Note: in general, BC residents cannot pay privately for surgery within BC unless the surgeon is opted out of MSP (look for "Accepting patients from all provinces" on their profile).
+For more hip surgeons, view Calgary, AB; Edmonton, AB; Toronto, ON; Montréal, QC.

 Fellowship-trained orthopedic surgeon—16 years of experience—specializing in sports medicine and joint preservation, with expertise in knee & shoulder reconstruction.